INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Conclusion

-This work has benefitted greatly from discussions with Panpan Cai.
-It is supported in part by NSFC under grant No.91748208, No.62088102, No.61973246, Shaanxi Project under grant No.2018ZDCXLGY0607, the program of the Ministry of Education of China, Singapore A\(^*\)STAR under the National Robotics Program (Grant No. 192 25 00054), and Singapore National Research Foundation under its AI Singapore Program (AISG Award No. AISG2-RP-2020-016).
+\begin{acks} This work has benefited greatly from discussions with Panpan Cai.
+It is supported in part by NSFC under grant No.91748208, No.62088102, No.61973246, Shaanxi Project under grant No.2018ZDCXLGY0607, the program of the Ministry of Education of China, Singapore A\(^*\)STAR under the National Robotics Program (Grant No. 192 25 00054), and Singapore National Research Foundation under its AI Singapore Program (AISG Award No. AISG2-RP-2020-016). \end{acks}